 PhD Degree Requirements

+Graduation depends upon meeting the minimum credit requirements and all other requirements.
 Graduate degrees are conferred only on those students who have completed all courses required for the degree with at least a 3.3 GPA.
-Courses numbered below 2000 do not meet the minimum requirements for doctoral study, although they may be taken to supplement a doctoral program.
+Grades of C or lower are unacceptable for graduation credit.

 Preliminary Examination Requirement